Wix is undisputed as a champion of website building. Anyone looking for an easy website builder will undoubtedly find Wix in the results.

 The next two Website tiers increase storage to 10 and 20GB respectively and grant unlimited bandwidth along with increased video hours.
 They also add ad vouchers, and a site booster and form builder app.
 The last tier has some email campaign functionality (limit of 10 a month) and some email support, plus priority customer support status.

+There are many successful eCommerce platforms.
+If you want to build such a website for business, you can take a look at the Business & eCommerce plans.
 There are three Business & eCommerce plans.
 As you’d expect, the gist is that they take online payments, grant unlimited bandwidth, have higher amounts of storage (20GB to 50GB), have more video hours, and thankfully they are commission-free as well.

 The higher tiers include more email campaigns and email support.
 They also all include Google Analytics and some ad vouchers.